Management

 There is more to nutrition during cancer and cancer therapy than getting enough calories and protein.
 The foods you choose also help you cope with side effects.
 These include loss of appetite, nausea, vomiting, diarrhea, chewing and swallowing problems, and taste changes.

-Each person is different, so is their reaction to treatment.
+Each person is different, and so is their reaction to treatment.
 Side effects may be severe or mild.
 Or you may not have any.
 Talk with your cancer care team about possible side effects before treatment begins.

 Managing constipation